brs98/linear-issues-mcp/README.md

 #### Team Operations - `teams`

+- `getTeamById` - Get a specific team by ID
 - `getTeams` - Get a list of teams
-- `getTeamById` - Get a specific team by ID
-- `createTeam` - Create a new team
-- `updateTeam` - Update an existing team
 - `getTeamMembers` - Get members of a team

 #### Project Operations - `projects`

+- `getProject` - Get a specific project by ID
 - `getProjects` - Get a list of projects
-- `getProjectById` - Get a specific project by ID
+- `getProjectUpdate` - Get a specific project update
+- `getProjectUpdates` - Get all project updates
 - `createProject` - Create a new project
-- `updateProject` - Update an existing project
-- `deleteProject` - Delete a project
-- `getProjectIssues` - Get issues associated with a project
-- `addIssueToProject` - Add an issue to a project
-- `removeIssueFromProject` - Remove an issue from a project
+- `createProjectUpdate` - Create a project update

 ## Development